yu3-y/cse15l-lab-reports/labreport4/lab-report-4-week-8.md

 output after running the test
 #### Markdown File 1
 ![o2](o2.png)

+To fix this bug, a small change of code is needed.
+I have never consider parenthesis can be inside the link.
+After the open parenthesis is loacted, the propgram should search for the las parenthesis and return the text inbewteen them.
 - - -
 ### Snippet 3
 This implementaion should produce the following result